Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Results

 \subsection{Further challenges}

 In the data of the previous subsection, we have noticed that for finite-ranged interactions an unphysical shift in the conductance occurs: The pinch-off is shifted to lower chemical potentials, seeming to imply that the effective QPC barrier gets somehow reduced by finite-ranged interactions.
-This effect is an artefact of the method used.
-This artefact was also found to varying extent in our previous fRG work on QPCs \cite{Weidinger2017,Bauer2014,Bauer2013,Heyder2017,Schimmel2017} and is an artefact of our method, presumably our truncation scheme. is consistent in the sense that we also already observed it in our static Matsubara implementation of the eCLA \cite{Weidinger2017}.
+This effect was also found to a varying extent in previous fRG work on QPCs \cite{Weidinger2017,Bauer2014,Bauer2013,Heyder2017,Schimmel2017} and is an artefact of our method, presumably our truncation scheme.
 Together with the other inconsistencies, namely the violation of the Ward identity \eqref{ward_identity} and the associated issue that the two-particle contribution to the conductance is negative unless the Ward-correction \eqref{ward_symmetrized} is used, this implies that in order to obtain quantitatively reliable results for the conductance one will have to go beyond the channel decomposition \eqref{channel_decomposition}, and in general also beyond second-order truncated fRG.
-In particular, a more refined description and treatment of the vertex is required, using not only one but all three bosonic frequencies.
+In particular, a more refined description and treatment of the vertex is required, using not only one but all three independent frequencies.
 A possible approach for meeting the latter challenge within the Matsubara formalism is detailed in \cite{Wentzell2016}.
 A general improvement of our method could be to combine this efficient vertex treatment with the recently developed multiloop fRG (mfRG) method \cite{Kugler2018a,Kugler2018b,Kugler2018} which provides a natural strategy for going beyond second-order truncated fRG.
 Work in this direction is currently in progress.